 The Spectral Predators set gives us the first monsters of the campaign as well as doubling down on the Haunted mechanic.
 Whispers in the Dark piles another Haunted effect on top of the ones already present on every location.
 Horrible if anything from the Realm of Death set hits.

 Shadow Hounds aren’t too tough to deal with and you really don’t want their Forced ability to come into play.
 The Nether Mist starts in play with Jerome in the Office, and has some great flavour.
 Effectively you can ignore it if you are confident of your investigative skills.
 If you do falter then you, get to shout ‘They’re coming out of the walls’ as the mist comes for you.
 Win win?

-The Trapped Spirits set sees us potentially taking 3 damage from the card Trapped Spirits and our friends can’t even give us a hand.
+The Trapped Spirits set sees us potentially taking 3 damage from the card and it costs a lot to boost the test with cards.
 Next we come to one of my favourites from this deck, the Wraith.
 You can never get rid of them with their Forced ability seeing them retreat into the walls of the house when you beat down on them.
 They do a hefty amount of mental damage as well, so once they do retreat you might want to be careful failing Investigate checks.

 The last new set in this deck deals with the Spectral Watcher.
 Much like the Wraith this monster just keeps on coming.
 Although he doesn’t hit too hard he is a constant drain on your resources, making him a particular pain in this scenario when you have so few.
 Watcher’s Grasp turbo charges the Watcher, making it come after the investigator who draws it.

 Begin at the beginning